StormFireFox1/Refuge/content/post/2018-09-28-adventures-in-privacy.md

 First off, I had to make some keys.
 Now there are *too many* tutorials online on how to do that, but by far the best one (and the one I used) is
 [this one](https://www.digitalocean.com/community/tutorials/how-to-use-gpg-to-encrypt-and-sign-messages).
 However, the tutorial does not have an alternative for Windows.
 To get GPG for Windows, you'll need [GPG4Win](https://www.gpg4win.org/) (very original name).
-After the installation process, both versions of GPG are pretty much the same, except for maybe filepaths.
+After the installation process, both versions of GPG are pretty much the same, except for maybe file paths.

 When you finish generating your keypair, you'll get a nice little key with a key ID.
 Note that down, you'll need it.
 It's a 8-character string, like mine: